Keaton-Hill/MyStegProgram/README.md

 Open your terminal and cd into the directory where you downloaded the files.

-Don't worry you can just download the .zip file and unpack everything in the repository.
+Don't worry you can just download the "downloadMe.zip" file and unpack everything in the repository.

 From there run ./setup.sh